isl-org/Open3D/docs/contribute.rst

 -------------------------------

 We use `YAPF <https://github.com/google/yapf.git>`_ for Python formatting.
+Different YAPF versions may produce slightly different formatting results, thus we choose version ``0.28.0`` as the standard version to be used.

 Install YAPF with

 .. code:: bash

    # For Pip
-   pip install yapf
+   pip install yapf==0.28.0

    # For conda
-   conda install yapf
+   conda install yapf=0.28.0

 You can also download `YAPF <https://github.com/google/yapf.git>`_ and install it from source.